You may wish to read an introduction to the Holy Roman Empire of the German Nations first.

-While the churches built in the XVIIth century in Vienna have a very distinctive Roman mark, palaces are not so clearly characterized.
-This is in part due to the fact that while there is a definite pattern regarding the evolution of the churches in Rome, which influenced the design of those built in other Italian regions, palaces showed a greater variety; in particular the influence of Palladian architecture remained strong in Northern Italy, from where many architects who worked in Vienna came from.
+The churches built in the XVIIth century in Vienna have a very distinctive Roman aspect, which is not as much evident in the palaces of the same period.
+The development of new patterns for the churches of Rome influenced the design of those built in other Italian regions, but palaces were less impacted by the Roman trends; in particular the influence of Palladian architecture remained strong in Northern Italy, from where many architects who worked in Vienna came from.

-Bissone is a very small town on the Lake of Lugano in Switzerland not far from
+Bissone is a very small town in Switzerland, not far from

-Como: the inhabitants of the area were traditionally regarded as skilled
+Como: its inhabitants and those of the surrounding region were regarded as skilled

 stone-cutters.
 The best known stone-cutter from Bissone is no doubt Francesco

-Borromini who started his Roman career by shaping heads of angels for the decoration of St. Peter's.
+Borromini who started his Roman career by sculpting heads of angels for the doors of S. Pietro.

-Giovanni Pietro Tencala (some thirty years younger than Borromini) left Bissone for Vienna where he became one of the most important architects.
-He gave an Italian touch to a palace built in 1685-87 for the Earl of Dietrichstein, member of an important noble family.
-The portal was modified in 1709 by Johann Bernard Fisher von Erlach, one of the main XVIIIth century architects.
+Giovanni Pietro Tencalla (some thirty years younger than Borromini) left Bissone for Vienna where he became one of the most important architects.
+He gave an Italian touch to a palace he designed in 1685 for Sigmund Helfried, Earl of Dietrichstein, member of an important noble family.
+The portal was modified by Johann Bernard Fisher von Erlach, one of the main XVIIIth century architects, who studied in Rome.

-The palace, acquired in 1753 by the Lobkowitz, a noble family from Prague (see their palace there).
+The palace was bought in 1753 by the Lobkowitz, a noble family from Prague (see their palace there).
 It housed the first performance of Beethoven's Third Symphony, thus its main hall is called Eroica-Saal.

 This palace was designed by Domenico Martinelli, an Italian architect from Lucca for Ferdinand Bonaventura von Harrach in 1696-98.
 The Harrach were an important family in XVIIth century Vienna, because of their role during the Thirty Years' War (1618-1648) and in the re-Catholicization of Bohemia.
 Ernst Adalbert von Harrach was appointed Archbishop of Prague in 1623 and Cardinal in 1626 at the age of 28.
 His nephew Ferdinand Bonaventura most likely owed his second name to his mother Lavinia Gonzaga, who belonged to the family who ruled Mantua (bonaventura means good luck).
-Another Gonzaga, Eleonora, had been the third wife of Emperor Ferdinand III.
-This highlights another cause for the close relationships between Vienna and Italy.
+Emperors Ferdinand II and Ferdinand III both married princesses of Mantua and these family links were another cause for close artistic relationships between Vienna and Italy.

-This imposing palace was acquired by Prince Johann Adam of Liechtenstein for 15,000 florins from Count Kaunitz in a partially done condition in 1694.
+This imposing palace was acquired by Prince Johann Adam of Liechtenstein for 15,000 florins from Dominik Andreas von Kaunitz, a diplomat, in a partially done condition in 1694.

-Three Italian architects contributed to its design and decoration: the sculptures are the work of another Italian,
+Three Italian architects contributed to its design and decoration: the sculptures are the work Giovanni Giuliani, another Italian.

-The main portal of the palace is decorated with columns: a design very common in Rome,
+The main portal of Liechtenstein Palace was decorated with columns: a design very common in Rome,

-due to the availability of so many ancient columns.
+due to the availability of many ancient columns.
 The smaller portal was designed in the XVIIIth

-century and it shows the columns replaced by atlases (also called telamons) gigantic male
+century: the columns were replaced by atlantes (aka telamons) gigantic male

 Pages in this section of the website in recommended order: